- Getting spray foam insulation presents problems for homeowners

 Even though spray foam insulation helps homes stop wasting energy (in turn, helping the environment), you can’t escape the fact that the majority of spray foam material insulation is just not eco-friendly.

-In fact, it’s overwhelmingly made from materials that are not sustainable, so in the long run it’s difficult to see it as the catchall solution for insulating our homes.
+In fact, it’s overwhelmingly made from nonsustainable materials, so it’s difficult to see it as the catchall solution for insulating our homes in the long run.

-Spray foam insulation is a petroleum-based product too, and as the world moves away from fossil fuels, spray foam insulation will inevitably become a thing of the past.
+Older spray foam insulation is also a petroleum-based product, and as the world moves away from fossil fuels, it will inevitably become a thing of the past.
+However, more modern products are more sustainable (like recycled materials) and even bio-based options as an alternative.

 It isn’t just what spray foam is made from either – applying it has big environmental risks that are hard to ignore.

-Methane (CH4) is well-known as being a good deal worse for the atmosphere than carbon dioxide and has a GWP level of 28.
-This makes it 28 times worse for the environment than carbon dioxide.
+Methane (CH4) is well-known as being a good deal worse for the atmosphere than carbon dioxide.
+Its GWP level is 28, which means it is 28 times worse for the environment than carbon dioxide.

 How bad are hydrofluorocarbons then?
 Really, really bad – hydrofluorocarbons have an astonishingly high GWP level of 3,400, which would make releasing just 1 kilogram of the stuff into the atmosphere the equivalent of releasing 3.4 tonnes of carbon dioxide.